Purpose of the Old Testament Law

 The law was never intended to save anyone, but rather to magnify our sins to such a degree that we would despair of ever trying to save ourselves by keeping the Law.
 It’s real purpose was to cause us to say, ‘God, if this is your standard of perfection, holiness and righteousness, -I can’t do it.
 Please forgive me and have mercy on me through Jesus Christ.’

 In Roman society, children were often committed to the care of trusted slaves.
 This would happen when the child was between six or seven, and would last until puberty.
-These slaves and tutors were severe disciplinarians and were charged with guarding the children from the evils of society and giving them moral training.
+These slaves and tutors were severe disciplinarians and were charged with guarding the children from the evils of society and giving them good moral training.

 In the same way, Galatians 3:24 says that “the law was our tutor to bring us to Christ, that we might be saved by faith.”